158

 A classic Curtis photograph of a Hopi woman making traditional flat bread ("Piki").
 Piki is cornbread baked in colored sheets of paper-like thinness.

-• Edward S. Curtis Studio, Seattle
+• Provenance: Edward S. Curtis Studio, Seattle

 Private Collection(s)